learn-co-curriculum/html-css-git-forking-cloning-and-pull-requests/README.md

 ### What is Forking?

-Forking is the process of making a copy from someone elses remote repo to your own remote repo.
+Forking is the process of making a copy from someone else's remote repo to your own remote repo.
 So in contrast where cloning is making a copy from remote to local, forking is making a copy from a remote to another remote.
 You can also think of cloning as a personal action where as forking is much more a social action.
 Forking is a very common part of the open source code collaboration process.
 In most cases someone or a group who owns a code repo that is made available for public use, likes to allow other developers to contribute updates to their code.
 As the owner they want to be able to have the benefit of merging in good code, but preventing ding dongs and nit wits from posting bad code decisions to their repo.
 Forking allows anyone to copy the code to their own remote and do whatever they want to their copy, keeping the original repo untouched by others.
 Then collaborators are able to submit pull requests to offer their changes to be merged into the original owners code.
 We'll talk more about the pull rquest proecess coming up in a bit, but for now let's focus on the first step which is forking!

 ### Forking A Remote Repo On Github

 There is a lot of exciting code we can fork on Github.
 For this example though let's open up our browser paste in the url to visit this repo here: [https://github.com/flatiron-school/fork-me-express-train](https://github.com/flatiron-school/fork-me-express-train).
 Next, click the Fork button located at the top right just below your Github avatar icon.
 Up pops a window that asks you to select where you would like to fork this repo to.
 Go ahead and select your personal profile icon at top left.
 This makes a copy from "flatiron-school/fork-me-express-train" to your own personal Github "<github-username>/fork-me-express-train".
 Now we have our own remote copy we can read and write to without damaging the original "flatiron-school" copy we forked from.

 Now we woukld like to work on this locally so we need to clone from our forked copy.
 This process is just the same as we did for the last clone.
-We copy either the SSH or HTTPS clone url and head back over to Terminal.
-Navigate to the palce on your computer where you would like this repo to exist. for mine I went into my `dev` folder via `cd dev`.
-Now type in `git clone <paste-your-clone-url-here>` substituing your own clone url by pasting it in, and then press return.
+We copy either the SSH or HTTPS clone url and head back over to your Learn IDE and the Terminal area.
+Navigate, using `cd` to the place on the IDE where you would like this repo to exist.
+Now type in `git clone <paste-your-clone-url-here>` substituting your own clone url by pasting it in, and then press return.
 This will clone your remote forked copy down to your local filesystem.

 Next, cd into the repo `cd fork-me-express-train`.
 Now let's make some changes.
 Feel free to go into any of the text below the heading "About Trains" and stuff and edit some text.
-Get creative, it won't hurt anything so type in whatever you like.
-Let's keep it G rated though please, the Learn.co platform is for all ages.
+Get creative; it won't hurt anything so type in whatever you like.
+Let's keep it G rated though please; the Learn.co platform is for all ages.
 Then save the file, `git add README.md`, `git commit -m "updated train text"`, `git push origin master`.
 Now we have updated our remote copy.

-Whats left, is to share our updates with the owner of the original "flatiron-school" repo that we forked from.
+What's left is to share our updates with the owner of the original "flatiron-school" repo that we forked from.
 To do so we will make a pull request.

 ### Pull Requests